[3.9] Slayer Lightning Strike | Inpulsa + Storm's Gift | Insane clear-speed | All end-game content

 Stats to look for: increased maximum life, increased attack damage if your other ring is a shaper item

-If you have additional currency, might as well look for some better rare ring with mods I described above.
+Alternatively, you might as well look for some rare ring with useful mods I described above.

 Stats to look for: maximum life, ?

-Anointment: life bonus (Discipline and Training), damage + accuracy (Honed Edge), resistances (Holy Dominion), Intelligence (Utmost Intellect), etc...
+Anointment: life bonus (Discipline and Training), damage + accuracy (Honed Edge), resistances (Holy Dominion), Intelligence (Utmost Intellect), curse (Whispers of Doom), etc...

 Having a free amulet slot is very important part of "polishing" the build.
 You may look for additional elemental resistances, intelligence to reach cap, life/mana leech, or just additional damage sources.
-I've linked my current amulet but it's mostly up to you.
+I've linked my previous amulets but it's mostly up to you.

 Makes your critical strike chances lucky, gradually increasing overall dps.